North Korea–Taiwan relations: Recent history

-ROC Premier Lai Ching-te approved a total ban on trade between the ROC and North Korea in September 2017.
+Taiwanese Premier Lai Ching-te approved a total ban on trade between the ROC and North Korea in September 2017.
 Taiwanese businessmen have been accused of selling coal, oil and gas to North Korea, as well as importing North Korean textiles and employing North Koreans on Taiwanese fishing vessels.

 In 2018 United Nations (UN) investigators alleged that Taiwanese entities were engaged in transferring oil to North Korea in violation of UN sanctions.
 In 2019 Taiwanese authorities indicted six people over ship-to-ship transfers of oil to North Korea.
 In 2020 Taiwan reassured the United States that it was complying with UN sanctions against North Korea.